Nickels & Noses By Milburn

 doubt, I will be asked it many more times if I live.
 Never has anyone ever

 asked me such questions as the following: “Are your services spiritual?”
-“Is

-there a spirit of unity and love in your church?”
+“Is there a spirit of unity and love in your church?”
 Evidently, these things

 are not important to modern-day religionists, who judge religious success

 by worldly standards --- nickels and noses.
-I just wish one single time that
+I just wish one single time

-can get by nook or crook.
+additions they can get by nook or crook.
 Today every

 thing centers around nickels and noses.
 Pastors are hired and fired on this